Cars

 photo]

-A classic
+Below: A classic

-scene of a big-league bunch in action: Les
+scene of a big-league crew in action:

-Cotton, whose CD of BriSCA is a gem and well worth getting (promo!
+Cotton, (whose CD of BriSCA photos is a gem and well worth getting) includes thesetwo photos of Al Wilson's car being backed

-in and pulled in a homely
+in and pulled

-back-alley setting worthy of Coronation Street.
-Rick
+in a back-alley setting worthy of Coronation Street.
+This is where

 Young took one look at the second photo and said stock-car racers